Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey: Facebook survey of displaced populations due to Bushfires: Green Wattle Creek Fire in Eastern New South Wales and the Cudlee Creek Fire in Adelaide Hills, South Australia

-We employ calibration (e.g raking) weights to adjust the sample to be representative of the over 18 Facebook population for the two regions under study.
-To do this we weight on \emph{age, gender, engagement} (number of days active in a month), \emph{region}, and if the user has \emph{location history} turned on.
-This improves the representativeness of our results among both core demographics and other key Facebook user categories.
-All statistics discussed in this article are re-weighted and employ Horvitz-Thompson estimator for computing the weighted mean with standard errors computed using the delta method \citep{overton1995horvitz}.
+We employ calibration (raking) weights to allow for analysis representative of the over-18 Facebook population for the two regions under study.
+To do this, we weight on \emph{age, gender, engagement} (number of days active on Facebook in a month -- highly predictive of survey response), \emph{region}, and if the user has \emph{location history} turned on.
+This improves the representativeness of our results among core demographics and other key Facebook user categories.
+All statistics discussed in this article are re-weighted and employ the Horvitz-Thompson estimator for computing the weighted mean with standard errors computed using the delta method \citep{overton1995horvitz}.